-A Lovely Café Opens Tomorrow in the Folger Shakespeare Library - Washingtonian
+A Lovely Cafe Opens Tomorrow in the Folger Shakespeare Library - Washingtonian

 Quill & Crumb will function as a museum cafe during the library’s daytime hours, furnishing visitors with hot cocoa, lavender-blackberry financiers, and salmon gravlax brioche toast after they’ve looked at the First Folios.
 On weekends and evenings when the theater is hosting performances, the cafe will stay open to serve beer, wine, cocktails, and snacks.

-The kitchen at Quill & Crumb is run by Constellation Culinary Group, specialists in museum cafés who also created the dining spaces at Hillwood Estate and the Philadelphia Museum of Art.
+The kitchen at Quill & Crumb is run by Constellation Culinary Group, specialists in museum cafes who also created the dining spaces at Hillwood Estate and the Philadelphia Museum of Art.

-The cafe’s menu is vaguely English: the “English” Waldorf salad is made with Stilton cheese and shallot vinaigrette, and Harney & Sons teas can be accompanied by tea sandwiches and pastries on a triple-tiered afternoon tea stand.
+The menu is vaguely English: the “English” Waldorf salad is made with Stilton cheese and shallot vinaigrette, and Harney & Sons teas can be accompanied by tea sandwiches and pastries on a triple-tiered afternoon tea stand.
 Shareable charcuterie boards, quiches, and open-faced tartines round out the food offerings.
 A floral signature coffee drink, the Ophelia’s Bloom, is made with espresso, elderflower-lavender syrup, and pistachio milk.

 Quill & Crumb will be open to the general public, not just to the library visitors who have secured pay-what-you-wish timed entry tickets.
 But if you haven’t visited the revamped Folger yet, the promise of tea and snacks in a Hogwartian hall may be just the excuse you need to check out the well-designed new Shakespeare exhibitions.